Sheep-y/CocoDoc/readme.md

   5. Parallel processing architecture that make the best use of multi-core processors.
   6. GUI with live progress tree that let you drill down the process.

-License: <a href='http://www.gnu.org/licenses/lgpl.html'>Lesser GPL v3</a>
+License: <a href='http://www.gnu.org/licenses/lgpl.html'>GNU Lesser GPL v3</a>

-Quick Start
+Quick Guide
 -----------

 CocoDoc does not need to be installed - just download, launch, and point it to the build file.